- t can harm policyholder’s financial situation.

 If you’re satisfied with the settlement offer, you can accept it, and the insurance company will disburse the agreed-upon compensation.
 If you’re dissatisfied, you have the right to appeal the decision by following the insurer’s appeal process.

-Although you may feel that you are doing everything possible to hold the insurer accountable, our personal injury law firm is here to be your dedicated advocate in this journey.
-Our Massachusetts personal injury lawyers may be able to investigate the situation more thoroughly and build a strong case of bad faith against the insurer.
+Our insurance claims attorney Massachusetts is here to be your dedicated advocate in this journey.
+Our insurance claim denial attorney Massachusetts may be able to investigate the situation more thoroughly and build a strong case of bad faith against the insurer.
 We understand the challenges you face when seeking fair compensation from insurance companies.

 At The Law Offices of Barry Feinstein & Affiliates P.C., we can handle claims for people in Boston, Cambridge, Waltham, Newton, Somerville, Lowell, Quincy, Dedham, Norwood, Brookline, Peabody, and other cities.
+We cater to clients in need of services related to personal injury such as vehicular accidents, medical malpractice, and premises liability.
 To schedule a free consultation, call us or contact us online.